briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

         expressly specified that the exemption provided in subsection (c)(1)B. hereof does not apply to the person.

-        3. _(C)_ A person’s transportation or storage of a firearm, other than a firearm described in divisions (G) to (M) of Ohio R.C.
-2923.11 in a motor vehicle for any lawful purpose if the firearm is not on the actor’s person;
+        3. _(C)_ A person's transportation or storage of a firearm, other than a firearm described in divisions (G) to (M) of Ohio R.C.
+2923.11 in a motor vehicle for any lawful purpose if the firearm is not on the actor's person;

-        4. _(D)_ A person’s storage or possession of a firearm, other than a firearm described in divisions (G) to (M) of Ohio R.C.
-2923.11 in the actor’s own home for any lawful purpose.
+        4. _(D)_ A person's storage or possession of a firearm, other than a firearm described in divisions (G) to (M) of Ohio R.C.
+2923.11 in the actor's own home for any lawful purpose.

     2. _(2)_ Subsection (a)(2) of this section does not apply to any person who, at the time of the alleged carrying or possession of a handgun, is carrying